 He didn't have to study it in no school.
-His father preached it in the church at night and the day in[unintelligible 01:31:08].
+His father preached it in the church at night and the day and at the dinner table.
 Honorable Elijah Mohammed knew all the stories.
-Honorable Elijah Mohammed tells even the bible story.
-And then you?
+Honorable Elijah Mohammed started giving us the bible stories.
+And thats you.
 "Don't look at these people, don't look at the white race.
 That's not talking about them, that's talking about you.
 You are the ones that are in bondage.
 And you are the ones that's long overdue for a deliverer."

 [laughter]

-IWDM: We see his genius and we will see that he [inaudible 01:32:06] his new [unintelligible 01:32:08].
-Man ran something in a series and he puts it into the environment of American history.
-He know it doesn't even affect black people and he did put it together so he knows [inaudible 01:32:20].
-He put it together so we also know how I'm going to [unintelligible 01:32:25].
+IWDM: We'll see his genius and we will see that he planned something new his new [unintelligible 01:32:08].
+Man ran something in a series and he puts it into the environment of American people.
+He know it will eventually affect black people and he put it together so we also knows how It's going to affect black people.
+He put it together so he knows how it is going to affect white people.
 He predicts what's going to happen and he predicted it correctly.
-He predicted it correctly.
-But this man also had a plan.
-The [unintelligible 01:32:37] to accepted him because one, they believed that he did have a [unintelligible 01:32:44].
-But he also had a love and an appreciation for the poor man and he wanted the people who would identify or pray to him, it was possible to be real [unintelligible 01:32:58].
+But this man also had a prayer.
+That some of those who accepted him would one day believe that he did have a scheme.
+But he also had a love and an appreciation for the Quran and he wanted the people who would identify or pray to him, if it was possible to one day be real muslims.

-That's his plan, that's the plan he preach.
+That's his prayer, that's the prayer he prayed.
 Because of that, it worked.
 "G-d rewards all good and punishes all evil but he rewards all good."
 Because of that, it worked for a few of us.
-It brought us to be acceptable. to be receptive of his language and of what he's saying on the surface.
+It brought us to be susceptible, to be the spigot of his language and of what he's saying on the surface.
 But at the same time, to wonder why he wanted us to have the Quran.
 To wonder why he said it was a perfect book, the holy book, G-d's book.
 It made us wonder why.
-We believing that we shouldn't just [unintelligible 01:33:45] as a complete wrong doer but we should have [unintelligible 01:33:51] with him, maybe he said something else under the surface of his language.
+We believing that we shouldn't just dismiss this man as a complete wrong doer but we should have patience with him, maybe he's saying something else under the surface of his language.

-And G-d blessed the son of Elijah Mohammed, Wallace D. Mohammed to make this interpretation and I'm telling you that the scheme has worked.
+And G-d blessed the son of Elijah Mohammed, Wallace D. Mohammed to make the interpretation and I'm telling you that the scheme has worked.
 It has worked to set up against the white man, it has worked to bring us to Islam.
 Thank you very much.
-Now let's talk about our economics now.
+Now let's talk about our economics plan.

 [applause]

-IWDM: Well, I think some of us said that getting an African American, a black man, to come to Islam, who is well off in this white man world, is almost impossible.
+IWDM: Well, I think some of us said that getting an African American, a black man, to come tothe Nation of Islam, who is well off in this white man world, is almost impossible.
 We said it, didn't we?
 Honorable Elijah Mohammed, they don't even try get there, don't go to him.
 He said he wouldn't be able to help.
-But go to that one that's sound in the law. [unintelligible 01:35:03] Yes.
-If you really understand what I have given you, you shouldn't be angry with me and you shouldn't be angry with Honorable Elijah Mohammed, you shouldn't be angry with Mr. Farrak, you should just be thankful to G-d.
+But go to that one that's down in the mud.
+That's what he told us.
+Yes.
+If you really understand what I have given you, you shouldn't be angry with me and you shouldn't be angry with Honorable Elijah Mohammed, you shouldn't be angry with Mr. Farad, you should just be thankful to G-d.

 [pause 01:35:28]